The Courage of Esther: Self-Sacrifice and Divine Purpose

 Let's explore the Messianic archetype of Esther; her unwavering resolve to self-sacrifice for her people; how she gained favor in the upper worlds to avert the harsh decree - And, how her story finds resonance in the Gospel narrative of Jesus's trial.

-Others have noticed² the linguistic and thematic connections between Esther's approach to the King and Jesus's trial in John 18 and 19.
+Others have observed the linguistic and thematic links between Esther's approach to the King and Jesus's trial in John 18 and 19².
+In this article, I hope to build on these ideas by incorporating elements from the mystical work, the Zohar, to explore a deeper idea in these texts.

 "Queen Esther who was from the line of Mashiach ben Yosef." - Kol HaTor 2:8